renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-zkp.md

   groups of relayers, and allow for automatic failovers and parallel MPCs.

 As previously mentioned, individual wallets are never revealed in plaintext.
+Instead, traders post "commitments" of individual wallets on-chain, where a commitment to a wallet is essentialy a hash of a wallet combined with some randomness.
+Just knowing a wallet commitment does not tell you anything about the underlying wallet data.

+## The Commit-Reveal Scheme

-Instead, traders post *commitments* of individual wallets on-chain.
-When a trader wants to perform an operation on their wallet (depositing tokens, settling a match, etc.), they must post a commitment to their new wallet, alongside a zero-knowledge-proof that the new wallet is indeed valid (e.g., the trader must prove that they haven't just created new tokens in their balances out of thin air).
-The smart contract maintains a global **commitment Merkle tree**, essentially a list of commitments of valid wallets.
+When a trader wants to perform an operation on their wallet (depositing tokens, settling a match, etc.), they must know their old and new wallets and send three pieces of information to the smart contract:
+- The commitment to the new wallet.
+- Two "nullifiers" of their old wallet, which serve to prevent double-spends of the old wallet.
+- A zero-knowledge proof that: The commitments are properly computed, the nullifiers are properly computed, the old commitment exists somewhere in the global Merkle tree, and that the changes from the old to new wallet are valid (e.g., the user hasn't arbitrarily increased their balances).

+The smart contract maintains a global Merkle tree of all previous commitments, plus a set of nullifiers that have been used to reveal previous wallets.

+<Figure
+  LightImage={TreeLight}
+  DarkImage={TreeDark}
+  isSvg={true}
+  caption="Renegade keeps track of valid wallets with a commit-reveal scheme."
+/>

+By using this commit-reveal scheme, we allow for full wallet privacy (i.e., no information about the wallet is leaked on-chain), while maintaining full state consistency and protection against double-spend attacks.

 ## Network Architecture